jpkrooney/ALS_C9orf72_Resp_function_Paper/README.md

-This repo contains the RMarkdown analysis file and subsequent html file for the paper:
+This repo contains the RMarkdown analysis file and subsequent output pdf file for the paper:

 ### The C9orf72 expansion is associated with accelerated respiratory function decline in a large Amyotrophic Lateral Sclerosis cohort